 After you’ve configured and connected your devices, they need to be installed in the correct location and, importantly, turned on!
 Once an installer has left the deployment location, fixing problems is time consuming, expensive, and frustrating for everyone involved.
 With very little visual feedback from IoT devices that they are working as expected, this more common that you might think.

 With Daizy, the connection between devices and locations can be completed via the Daizy mobile app at point of installation.
 Pre-allocation of devices is not required and your installers needn’t find one specific device among many.
-This approach also ensures there no chance of installing a device at one location that was intended for another.
+This approach also ensures there is no chance of installing a device at one location that was intended for another.

 Using the Daizy app, your installers can check that data is being received from the device, before leaving site.